 .
 It is important to note, streams are dynamic in nature and as such, any proposed design should be based on stressors that are watershed based, not local.
 Vegetation measures are preferred over hard armoring

 Bank and/or shoreline stabilization activities are conducted to protect eroding shorelines from experiencing further erosion.
-Within CAFRA, Waterfront Development and/or Coastal Wetlands jurisdiction, these activities generally require a permit.
-The current regulations do not allow for coastal exemptions from the permitting requirements or provide any permits-by–rule for these activities.
-If your intended project consists of the construction of a bulkhead, please review the section on bulkheads under the “Lists of Common Project Types” section of the website.
+Within coastal areas these activities generally require a permit.
+The current regulations do not provide any exemptions or Permits-by–rule for bank and/or shoreline stabilization activities.
+However, if the proposed project consists of bulkhead construction, the “Bulkheads” webpage on this website should be consulted.

 Tidelands, also known as riparian lands, are all those lands now or formerly flowed by the mean high tide of a natural waterway; that is to say any land that is currently or was previously covered by tidal waters.
 The State of New Jersey, and therefore the people of New Jersey, owns all Tidelands except for those to which it has already sold its interest in the form of a riparian grant.
 It is important to note that the State generally does not own artificial waterways such as lagoons however, the State does claim those lands within a lagoon that were flowed by the mean high tide of a natural waterway which existed prior to the creation of the lagoon.